-- A. The General Service Administration (GSA) maintains the List of Parties Excluded from Federal Procurement and Non-procurement Programs. - B. This is a listing of firms and individuals that have been suspended, debarred, or otherwise excluded by the federal government from participating in federal programs. - C. This listing is available on the Internet, the address for which can be obtained from CSS. - D. Search of the list is executed by name of the firm or individual in question.
+- A. The General Service Administration (GSA) maintains the List of Parties Excluded from Federal Procurement and Non-procurement Programs. - B. This is a listing of firms and individuals that have been suspended, debarred, or otherwise excluded by the federal government from participating in federal programs. - C. This listing is available on the Internet, the address for which can be obtained from CSS - D. Search of the list is executed by name of the firm or individual in question.

 IV.
-List of All State Agencies Suspended/Debarred Vendors
+List of All Vendors Suspended/Debarred by State of Arkansas

-- A. The List of All State Agencies Suspended/Debarred Vendors is a listing of entities suspended or debarred by the State of Arkansas. - B. DFA/OSP maintains this listing.
+- A. This is the list of all vendors suspended/debarred by the State of Arkansas. - B. OSP maintains this listing.